wayofdev/ansible-role-dock/README.md

     - lotyp.dock
 ```

-See the [Mac Provisioner Playbook](https://github.com/wayofdev/playbook-mac-provisioner) for an example of this role's usage.

 ## License

 MIT

 ## Author Information

 This role was created in 2022 by [lotyp / wayofdev](https://github.com/wayofdev).

-The original role created by [@geerlingguy](https://github.com/geerlingguy) as a part of [ansible-collection-mac](https://github.com/geerlingguy/ansible-collection-mac).
+Inspired by original role created by [@geerlingguy](https://github.com/geerlingguy) as a part of [ansible-collection-mac](https://github.com/geerlingguy/ansible-collection-mac).